magento/merchdocs/src/marketing/price-rules-cart-coupon.md

       The format of the code as numeric, alphanumeric or alphabetical is determined by the [configuration]({% link marketing/price-rules-cart-coupon-code-configure.md %}).

-1. To limit the number of times the coupon can be used, complete the following:
+1. To limit the number of times the coupon can be used, do the following:

-   -  **Uses per Coupon**
+   -  Enter the number of **Uses per Coupon**.

-   -  **Uses per Customer**
+   -  Enter the number of **Uses per Customer**.

       For unlimited use, leave these fields blank.

       ![Cart price rule - coupon information]({% link images/images/price-rule-cart-coupon-info.png %}){: .zoom}
       _Coupon Information_

-1. Make the coupon valid for a period of time.
+1. To make the coupon valid for a period of time, do the following:

     <!--{%- if "Default.CE Only" contains site.edition -%}-->
     Complete the **From** and **To** dates.
 To select the date, click the **Calendar** (![]({% link images/images/btn-calendar.png %})) icon next to each field.
 If you leave the date range empty, the rule does not expire.
     <!--{%- endif -%}-->
     <!--{%- if "Default.EE-B2B" contains site.edition -%}-->
-    Do one of the following:

    **Schedule New Update**

    - Click <span class="btn">Schedule New Update</span> in the upper-right corner of the page.
 Then, do the following: